gokulsivarajvp-hub/Image-Processing-and-Automated-Diagnosis-of-Multiple-Sclerosis-in-Brain-MRI-using-CNN/README.md

 Matplotlib & Seaborn: For data visualization.
 Zipfile: For handling the dataset's zip format.
 Scikit-learn: For data splitting and evaluation.
-Dataset Used: Used Mendeley dataset for multiple sclerosis in mri image in nii. format and converted to jpeg format and invivo (n=455) for general mri images.
+Dataset Used: Used the Mendeley dataset for multiple sclerosis in MRI images in NII. format and converted to jpeg format and invivo (n=455) for general mri images.
 Google Colab: The free platform for running and accelerating the code (with GPUs).